gajus/orientationchangeend/README.md

 There is no way to capture the end of the orientation change event because handling of the orientation change varies from browser to browser.
 Drawing a balance between the most reliable and the fastest way to detect the end of orientation change requires racing interval and timeout.

 A listener is attached to the `orientationchange`.
 Invoking the listener starts an interval.
-The interval is tracking the state of `window.innerWidth` and `window.innerHeight`.
+The interval is tracking the state of the [Rotation Indication Variable](#rotation-indication-variable).
 The `orientationchangeend` event is fired when `config.noChangeCountToEnd` number of consequent iterations do not detect a value mutation or after `config.noEndTimeout` milliseconds, whichever happens first.

 If you have suggestions for better strategy to detect the end of the `orientationchange` event, please [raise an issue](https://github.com/gajus/orientationchangeend/issues).

+## Rotation Indication Variable

+The variable used to track the state of the rotation is a collection of `window.innerWidth` and `window.innerHeight`.
+This is a workaround until the [Screen Orientation API](http://www.w3.org/TR/screen-orientation/) becomes available in the iOS.

+I realize that this is not a bullet-proof implementation.
+If you have suggestions for better variables to track the state of the rotation, please contribute to the [Stack Overflow question](http://stackoverflow.com/questions/26829517/how-to-detect-the-state-of-the-screen-rotation) or [raise an issue](https://github.com/gajus/orientationchangeend/issues).

 ### Series of Events